-- shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.), - responsibility towards workers ethics and working conditions of the production chain, treatment of employees safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.), and - societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc).
+- shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.), - responsibility towards workers ethics and working conditions of the production chain, treatment of employees - safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.), and - societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc).

 Each pillar is rated independently by the Management Company and weighted in accordance to how material it is for the targeted company.
 Each pillar is broken down into a set of criteria, selected in accordance to the materiality (correlation with the economic performance), which are around 25 in total (as listed in the below table).
-Those criteria can be quality of board assessment,
+Those criteria can be quality of board assessment, CEO remuneration, impact on biodiversity, climate policy and energy efficiency, etc.

-Respect for minority Control structure Poison pill, limitation of votes
+Respect for minority Control structure

+Poison pill, limitation of votes

-Size and composition of the ExCom
+Size and composition of the ExCon

 Quality of Rotation of leaders, checks and

 Management balances

-Wanagement Quality of the strategy
+- Quality of the strategy

-Independence rate of the Board and its
+Independence rate of the Board and

 committees

-Indonandanaa of Poord Separation of powers of the
+Independence of Board Separation of powers of the

-Independence of Board and committees · ·

 and committees CEO/Chair

 Composition and size of the Board,

-Shareholder fees and attendance
+01 1 1 1 fees and attendance

-Responsibility Transparence of compensation
+Shareholder Transparence of compensation

-P Variable compensation consistent with
+Responsibility Variable compensation consistent v

 CEO compensation objectives and results

 ESG criteria in the variable

 compensation

 History of accounting irregularities

 (10 years)

 Accounting Risks Change in accounting

-C C methods/reporting
+6 methods/reporting

-Quality of financial - reporting - Independence of the statutory auditors
+Independence of the statutory audit

 Trust in guidance and transparency

-Profit warning history
+Quality of financial Profit warning history

-Access to management
+reporting Access to management

-Environmental Management System
+Environmental Management Syster

-Environmental (EM) management ÷ ,

-(EMS) and reporting scope
+Environment-1 (EMS) and reporting scope

-Quality and consistency of reporting,
+Environmental Quality and consistency of reportin

-0 quantified objectives
+management quantified objectives

 Governance: dedicated director

 Implementation of an energy

 Climate policy and efficiency policy

-energy efficiency Precise reporting and quantified
+Climate policy and energy efficiency Precise reporting and quantified

-energy entretenery objectives (scope 1, 2 and 3, CO2
+energy entitlency objectives (scope 1, 2 and 3, CO2

 emissions, carbon intensity)

 Environmental Perimeter of the environmental

 Responsibility certification process

-Responsionity Regulation and Integration of regulations related to th
+Responsionity Regulation and Integration of regulations related to

 certification sector

-Revenue associated with green/brown
+Revenue associated with green/brow

 activities

-Management of positive contributions
+Management of positive contribution

 to biodiversity and reporting

-Integration of upstream issues in
+Impact on biodiversity Integration of upstream issues in

-Impact on biodiversity projects
+and externalities projects

-and externalities History of accidents or pollution
+and enternanceo History of accidents or pollution

 Water consumption

-A

 Waste recycling

-Employer Comparate autore - 1 HR's position in the company's
+HR's position in the company's

-Employer Corporate culture and hierarchy
+hierarchy

-Responsibility HR management Leadership and culture type
+Employer Corporate culture and Leadership and culture type

-Distribution of full-time employees
+Responsibility HR management Distribution of full-time employees

+1 (FTEs)

+Employee share ownership